 I think he’s one of the few literary novelists who had minor success in Hollywood.
 I know many other authors who had a helluva time in the industry and hated the experience very much.

 Or used it to inform their work (looking at you, Bukowski).
 To me, Bradbury frolicked in the cinematic environment in many ways.
 For example, he wrote the bloody screenplay for Moby Dick with John Huston.
 C’mon.

 To be a writer is to be a control freak.
 We don’t and can’t relinquish that aspect of our art freely.
 But the thing about making a movie is that you can’t artistically control a film financially or literally once you’ve started down that path.
 It belongs to the cooks in the kitchen.

 That works much better for me.
-I’m OK with writing for the screen when it’s ink on a page and the stage is in the reader’s mind.
+I’m OK with writing for the screen when it’s ink on a page, and the stage is in the reader’s mind.

-Which is also what I believe Bradbury was trying to say throughout the collection.
+This is also what I believe Bradbury was trying to say throughout the collection.
 The advice he gave made me giggle the whole time because I’ve tried to incorporate it into my work before I even knew he said it.